-At dawn on June 14, 2006, on the orders of then Governor Ulises Ruiz police helicopters riddled the camp with teargas from above, while officers on the ground assaulted protesters in mass.
-The message was clear: there was to be no more protest in the zocalo.
+At dawn on June 14, 2006, on the orders of then-Governor Ulises Ruiz, police helicopters riddled the camp with teargas from above, while officers on the ground assaulted protesters in mass.
+The message was clear: there were to be no more protests in the zocalo.

 But the teachers resisted, and refused to abandon their planton.
 They gathered rocks where they could, and fought off the police for over two hours into the morning sunshine.

 Ultimately, the police ran out of teargas, and while they inflicted considerable damage to the planton, the protesters successfully defended themselves.
 In the hours that followed, a myriad of previously passive observers of the strike showed up to the camp, bringing with them food and blankets to show their support.

 It would be a victory for the union and its allies, but only the first in a long string of battles with government forces over the next year into circa July 2007.

 Teaching Rebellion honors this time, providing readers with coverage of the teacher’s movement through its growth and evolution into the Popular People’s Assembly of Oaxaca or APPO, which would serve as the coalition of many different teachers, workers, and other allies, and which would accumulate many more challenges as a result.

 In revolutionary tradition, the book lends its pages to the voices of The People who formed the APPO, including women, elders, students, children, and even the imprisoned.
 Each one of them is real, and could be anyone of the millions of people who make up Los Angeles today, including yours truly.